-Now for the puff pastry that I used here, I did not go the traditional and long method like I used to before ( I guess having two little kids under six is the reason for that.)
+Now for the puff pastry that I used here, I did not go the traditional and long method like I used to.
 Instead, I used a rough puff pastry recipe, one that is quick and uncomplicated yet still produces flaky layers that you can be proud of.

 Turn the dough onto a floured board.
 Gently pat and knead it into a rectangle.
 Using a rolling pin, roll it into three times it size, about 8 by 18 inches.
 Then comes the folding.

 Like a business letter, fold the upper third down the center,